UWPCE-PythonCert/SystemDevelopment/slides_sources/source/debugging.rst

 Find the wikidef app in the examples folder

+See if you can find the bug and get the app working.
+Use whatever debugging technique(s) you prefer.

+Once it is working again:
-Using (i)pdb in module mode (python -m pdb ) debug the app and find the server type that wikipedia is using by looking at response.headers.headers in Wikipedia.article
+Using (i)pdb in module mode (python -m pdb ) to find the server type that wikipedia is using by looking at response.headers.headers in Wikipedia.article

 You can enter the debugger by running